frodef/joysen/README.md

 with the `fooBar` property.
 There are only ephemeral lisp values, and never any object with a `foo-bar' value of value the integer 42.

+## Encoder functions

+### `defun json-object (plist &rest properties-schema &key &allow-other-keys)`

+Format `plist` as a JSON object with `properties-schema` `[<key>
+<sub-schema>]*`, where each key corresponds to a `plist` indicator and
+identifies the sub-schema for that object property.
+Encoding follows `properties-schema`.
+Entries in `plist` but not in `properties-schema` are ignored.
+Entries in `properties-schema` but not in `plist` are taken as NIL, with two special-case exceptions for the propertie's
+schema: `json-optional` means a missing property is not encoded at all, while `json-required` means a missing property is an error.

 ## License